f5devcentral/access-labs/class5/module1/lab01.rst

    |image040|

 #.
 The Platform, Vendor ID, Product ID all match what was stored in the session variables.
 However, if you look closely at the Version number you notice a digit is missing.
-The version the Firewall Action is 10.0.1433.0.
-The was return a version of 10.0.14393.0 in the message box or when we looked directly at the session varibles.
+The Firewall Action version is configured for 10.0.1433.0.
+However, the message box contained the version 10.0.14393.0.
 Let's make a configuration change to our Firewall action and see if it fixes the problem.
 Type the number **10.0.14393.0** into the version field
 #.
 Click **Save**

    |image041|